Admitting now

 Full treatment arc, not just detox

 Opioid detox alone produces very high relapse rates.
-Our programme combines detox, therapy, family work, and 12-month aftercare.
+Our programme combines detox, therapy, family work, and continued aftercare.

 04